cloudControl/documentation/Guides/NodeJS/Sailsjs.md

 ### Socket.io and Websocket Support

 In Sails.js, client-backend communication is done using [websockets].
 In order to use sockets, it is important to use `*.cloudcontrolapp.com` domain instead of `*.cloudcontrolled.com`.
-For more details please check out the [cloudControl websockets documentation].
+For more details, take a look at the [cloudControl websockets documentation].

 ## Pushing and Deploying the App
 To deploy your Sails.js application, choose a unique name to replace the `APP_NAME` placeholder for your application and create it on the cloudControl platform: